TommasoBelluzzo/FastHashes/README.md

 # FastHashes

-FashHashes is a pure C# porting of several non-cryptographic hashes.
+FashHashes is a pure C# implementation of several non-cryptographic hashes.

 <table>
   <tr>